512jay/JedgeBot/docs/_current_project_structure.md

 │   │   │   │   │   ├── DALL·E 2025-03-28 12.34.54 - A sleek, wordless illustration representing a login page for a SaaS trading platform.
 The scene features a confident character entering a secure porta.webp
 │   │   │   │   │   ├── DALL·E 2025-03-28 21.05.34 - A modern and minimalistic illustration representing the concept of registration.
 The image features a clipboard with a checklist being filled out, a d.webp
 │   │   │   │   │   ├── DALL·E 2025-03-30 19.35.37 - A modern, wordless illustration representing a 'Page Not Found' error.
 The scene features a confused character standing at a broken or disconnected pa.webp
+│   │   │   │   │   ├── DALL·E 2025-03-31 20.04.50 - A sleek and modern logo for 'Fordis Ludus,' a SaaS application that enables users to trade with multiple brokers.
+The logo prominently incorporates th.webp
 │   │   │   │   │   ├── leftlogin.jpg
 │   │   │   │   │   ├── pexels-alesiakozik-6771426.jpg
 │   │   │   │   │   ├── pexels-fauxels-3184416.jpg